ssvaidyanathan/apigee-trireme-finder/README.md

 # apigee-trireme-finder
-Script to find list of proxies that uses Trireme NodeJS
+Script to find list of proxies that uses Trireme based NodeJS code

 ## Pre-req
 - NodeJS 8.x or later